SearchFilter#

 Basic Usage#

-Once you have enabled the properties you want to filter, you can use them as query parameters on list
+Once you have enabled the properties you want to filter, you can use them as query parameters on list operation for

-that @Entity
+that @Entity.

-entity, by enabling only the firstName
+On a User entity, by enabling only the firstName and role.identifier properties :

 With these query parameters :